Cichar/CSpider/README.md

 ### Modules In CSpider
 * Cecharts

   This Module Is Used To Pass The Rendered EChart Object To The Web.
+Maybe This Module Will Split From CSpider To Be Alone As A Library.

 ### Task Status Monitor
 ![image](https://github.com/Cichar/CSpider/blob/master/screenshots/task_update.png)